 In Greek mythology, Sagittarius represents a centaur, a half human, half horse creature with the torso of a man and the body and four legs of a horse.
 The centaur is depicted as aiming an arrow toward the heart of the neighbouring constellation Scorpio, represented by the red supergiant star Antares.
 Sometimes Sagittarius is wrongly identified as the centaur Chiron, represented by the constellation Centaurus.

 Sagittarius constellation has its roots in Sumerian mythology.
 Eratosthenes associated it with Crotus, a mythical creature with two feet and a satyr’s tail, who was the nurse to the nine Muses, daughters of Zeus.
 He argued that the constellation really represented a satyr and not a centaur.
-According to Roman author Hyginus, Crotus was the son of Pan.
-He invented archery and lived on Mount Helicon.
+According to the Roman author Hyginus, Crotus was the son of Pan and the archer the constellation was named after.
+Crotus invented archery and lived on Mount Helicon.
 Because he was close to the Muses, they were the ones who asked Zeus to place him in the sky.

 In Babylonian mythology, Sagittarius is associated with the centaur-like god Nergal, and depicted with two heads – one human and one panther – and also wings, and the stinger of a scorpion positioned above a horse’s tail.